 Barts and the London School of Medicine and Dentistry is comprised of two world renowned teaching hospitals, St Bartholomew’s and The Royal London, which have made, and continue to make, an outstanding contribution to modern medicine.
 We were one of the top five in the UK for medicine in the 2008 Research Assessment Exercise.

-The Centre for Digestive Diseases is one of the largest academic and clinical departments in this field in the UK and includes professors in GI genetics, paediatrics, surgery, neurogastroenterology, clinical gastroenterology, GI pharmacology and GI physiology all of whom contribute to the postgraduate teaching.
-The vast majority of the teaching in the Diploma is provided by clinical academics who are both research and clinically active.
+The Centre for Immunobiology is one of the largest academic and clinical departments in this field in the UK and includes professors in GI genetics, paediatrics, surgery, neurogastroenterology, clinical gastroenterology, GI pharmacology and GI physiology, all of whom contribute to the postgraduate teaching.
+The vast majority of the teaching is provided by clinical academics who are both research and clinically active.
 The course has been approved by the British Society of Gastroenterology Education Committee.

 - Students attending the MSc based in London have opportunities to observe clinical meetings, audits, clinics or endoscopy sessions in the large clinical department mainly in the latter half of the year.